FlipAttack: Jailbreak LLMs via Flipping: Conclusion

 \section{Conclusion}

 In this paper, we first analyze the mechanism behind the understanding ability of LLMs and find that they tend to understand the sentence from left to right.
-Then, we tried to introduce the noises at the beginning and end of a sentence.
-We found that introducing noises at the beginning of a sentence can affect the understanding ability more significantly.
-From these insights, we generalize the method of introducing noises at the left of the sentence to FlipAttack via constructing noises merely based on the part of the flipped original prompt.
-From this foundational idea, we design four flipping modes and four variants.
+Then, we introduce the perturbation at the beginning and end of a sentence.
+We found that introducing a perturbation at the beginning of a sentence can affect the understanding ability more significantly.
+From these insights, we propose FlipAttack by constructing the perturbation merely based on the original prompt itself From this foundational idea, we design four flipping modes and four variants.
 We keep FlipAttack universal, stealthy, and simple.
 Extensive experiments and analyses on 8 state-of-the-art LLMs demonstrate the superiority of our method.
-Although achieving promising attack performance, we summarize three limitations of FlipAttack in Section \ref{sec:limitation}.
+Although achieving promising attack performance, we summarize 3 limitations in Section \ref{sec:limitation}.